Onboardr/mailvideo-sdk-example/README.md

     pnpm install
     ```

-3. Set up environment variables by copying the `.env.example` file to `.env` and filling in your MailVideo credentials.
+3. Set up environment variables by copying the `.env.example` file to `.env` and filling in your credentials.

 ### Running the Project